Skip to main content

 Tweet2img: convert your tweets into beautiful images.

-So people who are active on Instagram and Twitter often post their tweets screenshot as images on Instagram, also they edit that screenshot in photoshop or canva, so after seeing a few Instagram post which contains tweets, I decided to make a project for my React practice.
+So people who are active on Instagram and Twitter often post their tweets screenshots as images on Instagram, also they edit that screenshot in Photoshop or canva, so after seeing a few Instagram posts that contain tweets, I decided to make a project for my React practice.

 Here is tweet2img. convert your tweets into beautiful images.